scientistnobee/chinna-devarapu/content/authors/admin/_index.md

 I completed M.Sc in Physics from Banaras Hindu University (India) and M. Tech in Applied Optics from Indian Institute of Technology Delhi (India).

-I recieved DAAD fellowship while I was in IIT Delhi to pursue my Master's thesis project from Technical Universuty, Berlin.
+I recieved DAAD fellowship while I was in IIT Delhi to pursue my Master's thesis project from Technical Universuty, Berlin (Germany).
 During my time at TU Berlin,  I built a confocal microscope for direct laser lithography set-up to fabricate and characterise polymer waveguides.

-Later, I got an oppertunity to puruse Ph.D in Physics at University of Exeter in the UK.
+Later, I got an oppertunity to puruse Ph.D in Physics at University of Exeter (UK).
 During my Ph.D., I investigated on lossy photonic crystals and metamaterials to achieve near-perfect absorption in the infrared regime.

-Soon after my Ph.D., I joined as a research fellow at Nanophotonics group at University of St Andrews.
+Soon after my Ph.D., I joined as a research fellow at Nanophotonics group at University of St Andrews (UK).
 In 2016, I moved to Ireland.
 Since then, I have been working at Munster Technological University in Cork (Ireland) as a researcher in the Nanophotonics Research group.

 So far, I recieved over $1 Million in research funding (>$600k as a PI), published 12 research articles, I also have 4 patents and 8 Invention Disclosure Forms.